 Fuel for Generator – $50.00

-- If you can manage to camp in places where the temperature doesn’t get hot, (maybe even camp naked if you can), you can save a lot of money from running your generator to power an air conditioning unit.
+- If you can manage to camp in places where the temperature doesn’t get hot, (maybe even camp naked if you can), you can save a lot of money from having to power your air conditioning unit.
 It’s good to still have a generator to run a microwave, which is only needed for a few minutes at a time.
 You won’t even need your wall outlets if you can recharge your cellphone and laptop from a battery or a small, fold-up solar panel.

 Propane – $100.00

 - If you can get by without a refrigerator, your propane needs will go way down.
 The same with having hot water.
 You will still want to have a couple of 5-gallon propane tanks to power a cook-top, which usually is only needed for 10-15 minutes at a time.
-You’ll also want propane to power a much smaller, yet more efficient, portable heater, like a Mr. Heater Buddy.
+You’ll also want propane to power a much smaller, yet more efficient, portable heater, like a Mr. Heater Buddy (see it on Amazon).

 RV Dump & Water Refill Fees – $0.00